pyth-network/pyth-js/pyth-evm-js/README.md

 ## How Pyth Works on EVM Chains

-Pyth prices are published on Solana, and relayed to EVM chains using the [Wormhole Network](https://wormholenetwork.com/) as a cross-chain message passing bridge.
-The Wormhole Network observes when Pyth prices on Solana have changed and publishes an off-chain signed message attesting to this fact.
+Pyth prices are published on Pythnet, and relayed to EVM chains using the [Wormhole Network](https://wormholenetwork.com/) as a cross-chain message passing bridge.
+The Wormhole Network observes when Pyth prices on Pythnet have changed and publishes an off-chain signed message attesting to this fact.
 This is explained in more detail [here](https://docs.wormholenetwork.com/wormhole/).

 This signed message can then be submitted to the Pyth contract on the EVM networks, which will verify the Wormhole message and update the Pyth contract with the new price.